 - Covers automobiles with high mileage: Endurance offers extended service plans to automobiles with up to 200,000+ miles.
 This mileage rate is much higher than many other providers.

 - Gold level certification from the Vehicle Protection Association: The Vehicle Protection Association (VPA) is a non-profit organization that ensures that member companies are using the best business practices.
 Few companies hold a gold level certification from the VPA, so this accomplishment by Endurance is very impressive.

 Read more about Endurance reviews in our article.

-#2 Best Service: CARCHEX
+#2 Best For Used Cars: CARCHEX

 - Variety of extended service plan options: CARCHEX provides five different plan options, each of which can be customized.
 In addition, each of their plans comes with 24/7 emergency roadside assistance, trip interruption services, and lockout services.